dwkns/dwkns-11ty-plugins/README.md

 # Console

-Nunjucks filter that Pretty Prints out variables to HTML `<pre></pre>`  and to the console.
+Nunjucks shortcode that Pretty Prints out variables to HTML `<pre></pre>`  and to the console.
 Up to 8 levels of object are printed.

 ### Add to config.
 Usually `.eleventy.js`
 ```js